AtomGradient/atai-pdf-tool/README.md

-Here’s a modified version of the README incorporating your updates for enhanced performance options and usage examples:

----

 # atai-pdf-tool

 A command-line tool for parsing and extracting text from PDF files with OCR capabilities and performance optimization options.